Clitoral vibrator: Types

-Some hands-free vibrators are waterproof.

-There are also dual type of vibrators which provide stimulation to both the clitoris and G-spot.
+There are also dual types of vibrators which provide stimulation to both the clitoris and G-spot.
 Some clitoral vibrators may be inserted into the vagina.
 These typically have a small arm near the base of the vibrator, providing simultaneous clitoral and vaginal stimulation.
 Variations include vibrators shaped like narrow bullets, animals, ergonomic forms, miniature rockets and large human tongues.